SyncrateLabs/.github/README.md

 # Syncrate

 **A decentralized routing layer for tokenized Real-World Assets.**
-Syncrate provides an infrastructure layer that aggregates multiple RWA issuers, settlement venues, and liquidity providers, enabling developers and to route assets across chains and protocols through a unified interface.
+Syncrate provides an infrastructure layer that enables assets issers and investors to move capital across different chains and assets classes without breaking compliance and security.

 > # 🚧 Status
 >